chrigro/misu/README.rst

    using the `Quantity.setRepresent` method.
 Its `convert_function` argument even allows you to report in another unit category, for example, automatically report all energies in Hz (by dividing by Planck's constant.)
 -  As ``misu`` does not support quantities that have an offset wrt.
 SI units (the most common example are the temperature units Farenheit and Celsius), it ships with helper functions `misu.xx_val_from_yy(yy-magnitude)` to convert magnitudes between those units.
 -  Misu ships with build in physical constants which are taken from scipy if installed.
 If scipy is not found, fallback values are used.
 See `misu.__init__.py` to see the main objects the library supplies.
+-  Control over which quantities are available in the UnitNamespace via the `context` parameter.
+This is useful in cases where there are conflicting unit symbols.
+Instantiating `context='all'` loads all defined symbols.
+This only works if there are no conflicting definitions.

 There are other projects, why ``misu``?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^